 In order to facilitate the supervision of banks and insurers with operations in both Australia and New Zealand, the Australian Prudential Regulation Authority (APRA) and the Reserve Bank of New Zealand have entered into a memorandum of understanding regarding the sharing of supervisory information.
 This was last updated in May 2012.

 - Memorandum of Understanding with the Australian Prudential Regulation Authority, May 2012.
 Also available as a PDF file (2.8KB).

-of Understanding with the Australian Prudential Regulation Authority, July
+- Memorandum of Understanding with the Australian Prudential Regulation Authority, July 2003.

-The Reserve Bank of New Zealand and the UK's Financial Services Authority have entered into a memorandum of understanding that establishes an arrangement for sharing supervisory information, so as to assist with the supervision of banking and insurance originations that operate both in New Zealand and the UK.
+The Reserve Bank of New Zealand and the Bank of England (formerly the Prudential Regulation Authority and the Financial Services Authority) have entered into a memorandum of understanding that establishes an arrangement for sharing supervisory information, so as to assist with the supervision of banking and insurance originations that operate both in New Zealand and the UK.
 This was last updated in July 2012.

-Memorandum of Understanding with the United Kingdom's Financial Services Authority (FSA).
+Memorandum of Understanding with the United Kingdom's Financial Services Authority.
 Also available as a PDF file (17KB).

 The Reserve Bank of New Zealand is a member of EMEAP, the Executives' Meeting of East Asia-Pacific Central Banks, a cooperative organisation of central banks and monetary authorities in the East Asia and Pacific region.
 EMEAP's primary objective is to strengthen the cooperative relationship among its members.
 EMEAP Governors meet annually and Deputy Governors meet twice a year.
 In addition, there are a number of specialist EMEAP working groups that the Reserve Bank participates in, including the Working Group on Banking Supervision.
 (See the EMEAP website for more information.)